blogs

 Emerald Stone Identification

 Nowadays there is widespread use of duplicate and synthetic emeralds and it is difficult for the average person to know the difference between real and duplicate emeralds.
 These are made in labs from synthetic green stones or chemical compositions.
-These laboratory-created stones appear to be natural emeralds.
+These laboratory-created stones appear to be Natural Emeralds.
 To identify the real first understand their type.

 Natural